ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFoldersApi.md

 <a id="getfolderpath"></a>
 # **GetFolderPath**
-> FileEntryArrayWrapper GetFolderPath (int folderId)
+> FileEntryBaseArrayWrapper GetFolderPath (int folderId)

-Returns a path to the folder with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-folder-path/).